martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ## SSL Certificate
 If we have our own SSL (https) security certificate (fullchain.pem and privkey.pem) we can upload it here using the form.

+## Generate
+If we want to generate an SSL certificate, press the "generate" button.
+A certificate is generated in the ssl directory.
+Then in the settings/security we check the "own HTTPS" option and then restart the OSPy.

 ### Upload
 The "Upload" button sends the attached files (fullchain.pem and privkey.pem) to the ssl folder in the OSPy directory.